HoGentTIN/linux-training-hogent/modules/scripting_functions/030-content.md

 ```

 The variable `${user}` was defined inside the function, so you would expect that once the function call has ended, this variable is no longer accessible.
-However, in Bash, all variables are added to the context of the current shell.
+However, in Bash, all variables are added to the context of the current shell and calling a function does not create a subshell.
 So, the output will in fact be:

 ```text
 Hello Paul!